muffinista/chatterbot/README.markdown

 Chatterbot
 ===========

+Hi friends, I'm finally archiving this project as of March 2023.
+I really enjoyed using and maintaining Chatterbot, and I hope it was helpful for other people too. ❤️

 Hey!
 This is Chatterbot 2.0.
 There have been some breaking changes from older versions of the library, and it doesn't support MySQL anymore.
 If you are looking for the old version,